Legislative Council Standing Orders - Chapter 8

 On motion without notice the Council may order that an answer to a question and/or supplementary question be taken into consideration on a future day.

-A Member may lodge a question on notice by delivering a copy to the Table Office, signed by him or her or on the Member's behalf.
+(1) A Member may lodge a question on notice by delivering or causing to be delivered to the Table Office a copy of the question in writing or electronically.

 Any question or part of a question which, in the opinion of the President, contains material not in conformity with the Standing Orders may be omitted from the Notice Paper by order of the President.